-Artists who have the chance to withdraw on a terrace after work - for example, often wonder how they can make the corresponding area a little more creative.
-After all, it would be nice if this area would also be a bit the soul of the residents against mirrors t, or not?
+Artists who have the opportunity to retreat to a terrace – for example, after work – often wonder how they can make the space even more creative.
+After all, wouldn't it be appealing if this area also mirrors a bit of the residents' spirit?

-The good news is that there are many different options to give its terrace an artistic and creative flair.
-Apart from the fact that the individual taste is important, it can be worthwhile to be inspired by current trends.
+The good news is that there are many different options for giving your patio an artistic and creative flair.
+While personal taste is important, it can be worthwhile to draw inspiration from current trends.

 The following sections show what is possible and how much fun it can be to make a terrace a place of artistic development.
 At the same time, they should encourage to reinvent the respective area again and again.
 This ensures that the relaxed hours in the open air will certainly not be boring.